The SALSA MLPA Probemix P138 SLC2A1-STXBP1 is an in vitro diagnostic (IVD)1

 for (1) the detection of deletions or duplications in the SLC2A1

-gene in order to confirm a potential cause and clinical diagnosis for Glucose transporter type 1 deficiency syndrome (GLUT1 DS), and (2) the detection of deletions or duplications in the human STXBP1
+gene in order to confirm a potential cause for and clinical diagnosis of Glucose transporter type 1 deficiency syndrome (GLUT1 DS), and (2) the detection of deletions or duplications in the human STXBP1

-gene in order to confirm a potential cause and clinical diagnosis for STXBP1 Encephalopathy with epilepsy (STXBP1-E) including Ohtahara syndrome (OS).
-This assay is for use with human DNA extracted from peripheral blood.
+gene in order to confirm a potential cause for and clinical diagnosis of STXBP1

 Copy number variations (CNVs) detected with P138 SLC2A1-STXBP1 should be confirmed with a different technique.
 In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in the SLC2A1